tdoda/lake-kivu-ctd-database/README.md

 - **Level 2A**: Column with quality flags are added to the Level 1A data.
 Quality flag "1" indicates that the data point didn't pass the quality checks and further investigation is needed, quality flag "0" indicates that no further investiagion is needed.

-- **Level 2B**: The profile is vertically gridded with a vertical spacing of 0.5m and the "Thrope Lengthscale" as well as the "Vertical diffusivity" are calculated.
+- **Level 2B**: The profile is vertically gridded with a vertical spacing of 0.2m.
-The data is stored to a NetCDF file spanning over a time period one year.

 	**Note** that the filename of level 1, level 2A and level 2B show the date of the profile.